Ruthless People: Production

 The set design for the majority of the interiors of the home of Sam and Barbara Stone extensively employs the Italian radical design furniture and lighting from the Memphis Group.

 The directors normally wrote all their own material.
 However, they were contacted by Michael Eisner, who became head of Disney after working with the trio at Paramount.
 According to David Zucker, Eisner "said he had a script that we wouldn't be able to turn down and he was right.
 It was too good.
 It was very well written with great characters.
 And hey we wouldn't have to leave town to do it."

-While directing Jerry Zucker would be on set talking to the actors while the other two would watch from monitors and give comments.
+While directing, Jerry Zucker would be on set talking to the actors while the other two would watch from monitors and give comments.

+The trio found the making of the film difficult due to them having to direct a script none of them had written as well as the film's style being different from their previous work.
+It also contributed to their eventual split in the 90s, with Jerry Zucker stating: “It became evident that if we were going to do (scripts written by other people), we’d have to direct separately.”

 Reception

 The film was a financial success, grossing $71.6 million compared to the relatively frugal budget of the film's production.
 It was Disney's highest-grossing film (excluding reissues).
-Ruthless People received critical acclaim.
-On review aggregator Rotten Tomatoes, the film holds a "Certified Fresh" approval rating of 93% based on 43 reviews, with an average score of 7.1/10.
-The website's critical consensus reads, "It's sometimes crude and tasteless, but Ruthless People wrings acid-soaked laughs out of its dark premise and gleefully misanthropic characters."
-On Metacritic, the film received a score of 78 based on 15 reviews, indicating "generally favorable reviews".
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 93% based on 43 reviews, with an average score of 7.1/10.
+The website's critical consensus reads: "It's sometimes crude and tasteless, but Ruthless People wrings acid-soaked laughs out of its dark premise and gleefully misanthropic characters."
+On Metacritic, the film received a score of 78 based on 15 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert said that the film "is made out of good performances, a script of diabolical ingenuity, and a whole lot of silliness."
 Leonard Maltin agreed that this "clever farce" has "lots of laughs, bright performances, but turns sour: these really are unpleasant people!"

-Although it has been perceived that Ruthless People was influenced by O. Henry's story "The Ransom of Red Chief", writer Dale Launer claims that it was inspired by the kidnapping of Patricia Hearst and that the similarities between the film and the earlier story were a coincidence.
+Although it has been argued that Ruthless People was influenced by O. Henry's story "The Ransom of Red Chief", writer Dale Launer claims that it was inspired by the kidnapping of Patricia Hearst and that the similarities between the film and the earlier story were a coincidence.

+The Telugu film Money is loosely based on this film.